ganbarodigital/go_glob/README.md

 ### What Are The Differences Between This Package And The Golang Filepath.Match()?

-(If you're new to globbing, this probably doesn't make much sense to you yet.
-That's okay.)

 There's two important differences:

 * longest match vs shortest match behaviour of the `*` wildcard